 Today, the Internet is becoming “one of the basic commodities of life” and various studies have cited the information and knowledge provided over the Internet as examples of global public goods.
 The Internet is comprised of many individual networks, although some networks (but not always the content) may be the property of distinct groups, companies or individuals [source: U.S.A.].
 Applications such as the World Wide Web, E-mail, and Instant Messaging have changed the lives of ordinary people in some parts of the world.
 It is widely recognized that the utility and value of a network increases with the square of the growth in the number of nodes and users of that network.

 One ideal is that the Internet, as a decentralized and open system, must be allowed to enable the world’s citizens to connect freely and express themselves consistent with fundamental principles of freedom of expression, as detailed in Article 19 of The Universal Declaration of Human Rights and recently reaffirmed by the UN Human Rights Council, while taking into consideration national security or of public order (ordre public), or of public health or morals.
 Consistent with the nature of knowledge, information and forms of expression provided over the Internet as global public goods, ITU Member States may wish to consider policy measures to increase and promote the continued growth of the Internet and the markets and economies based thereon.
+However, freedom to express opinion together with anonymity should not be become a synonym of impunity.
+Member States shall take necessary national measures to ensure balance between freedom of expression to one citizens and non-infringement of rights and freedom to other citizens.

 At the World Summit on Information Society (WSIS), world leaders and Heads of State adopted general principles on a multi-stakeholder governance model, which offer a fundamental framework on which to base such policy measures.
 Various initiatives have been undertaken at the national level to enunciate high-level governing principles for cyberspace (including, inter alia, the United States International Strategy for Cyberspace, and Brazil’s ten "Principles for the Governance and Use of the Internet” and the concept of the Russian Federation Convention on International Information Security), and at the international level (such as the Report of the Group of Governmental Experts on Developments in the Field of Information and Telecommunication in the Context of International Security 65/201, International Code of Conduct for Information Security A/66/359, and the OECD Council Recommendation on Principles for Internet Policy-Making).